IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

 So the question is, what happens if this nullable operator is left out accidentally?
 In previous versions, the way this edge case behaves is:

 1. The `To<T>()` method returns `default(T)` for a non-existent attribute, possibly deceiving us into thinking it exists.
-2. Since the default is to 'not' throw, previous versions would act as though the call succeeded because the method was returning an instance of `T` even though the default value it was returning wan't meaningful.
+2. Since the default is to 'not' throw, previous versions would act as though the call succeeded because the method was returning an instance of `T` even though the default value it was returning wasn't meaningful.

 For previous versions to ever allow this without a debug assert is a bug, and this release fixes it.
 The developer will now be notified when this happens, but only when running in `Debug` mode because (out of an abundance of caution) the reporting level is `Debug.Assert` not `throw`.
 This is a tradeoff of course.
 Most importantly, the new release isn't allowed to actually _crash_ your app by throwing new exceptions where it wasn't before.
 And the presence of a debug assert should allow your Unit Testing to detect occurrences where previously it couldn't.
 But the thing is, this _will_ require a little bit of testing, because in `Release` mode (where debug asserts are ignored) this is still essentially a silent spurious failure in this narrow edge case.